ESG data

 Ethics and Compliance

 • FY2020 and FY2021 does not include PMO, PMT, SPF and SPU.
-Calculation uses all Group employees as denominator for FY2022.
+Calculation uses all Group employees as denominator for FY 2022 and after.